Calculate the Present Value of an Ordinary Annuity

 Using the above formula to work present value problems takes a little time.
 You can use a financial calculator or a spreadsheet application to more efficiently calculate present values.

 Present Value of an Ordinary Annuity Using a Financial Calculator

-Punch N and 3 (for 3 years)
+- Press N and 3 (for 3 years)

-Punch PMT and -100 (be sure and make it a minus 100)
+- Press PMT and -100 (be sure and make it a minus 100)

 Present Value of an Ordinary Annuity Using a Spreadsheet

 You end up with the function above.
 Then, you go to the right-hand side of the worksheet at the top and click on Calculate.
-You will get the answer of $272/32.
+You will get the answer of $272.32.